vadimkim0203/contact-form-assessment/README.md

 # contact-form-assessment

-This project is an assessment for an unpaid internship.
+An assessment for an unpaid internship.